genericmoniker/onenote-dump/README.md

 If your notebook is large, there is a good chance you'll hit the request rate limit on Microsoft's API, which will cause the script to wait for a few minutes and try again.
-You may wish to kill the program (Ctrl+C) and use the `--start-page` option some time later.
+You may wish to kill the program (Ctrl+C) and use the `--start-page` option some time later, or the `--section` option to select a subset of a notebook.

 If you're happy with the output, you can copy it to your Notable notes directory.